jpmens/msoak/README.md

 If _msoak_ can decode the payload into JSON (i.e. it begins with a brace (`{`) and is JSON), it will invoke the Lua function to obtain output.

-If the above configuration, the `luascript` is loaded from `my.lua` and contains the following:
+In the above configuration, the `luascript` is loaded from `my.lua` and contains the following:

 ```lua
 function init()